cass-kul/cass-kul.github.io/_exercises/performance.md

 ## Pipelining
 Nowadays, almost all processors use an optimization called **pipelining**.
 The execution is divided into pipeline steps, called **stages**, which are operating in parallel.
-Coming back to our 5 steps design: each step correspond to one pipeline stage and takes one cycle to execute, as illustrated below.
+Coming back to our 5-step design: each step corresponds to one pipeline stage and takes one cycle to execute, as illustrated below.
 The processor can execute the stages in parallel instead of waiting for an instruction to go through all the stages like in a single-cycle design.